Pattern Avoidance in Poset Permutations: Definitions and Basic Facts

-We will often consider patterns on chains within partially ordered sets in terms of their representation as patterns from the canonically totally ordered set $[k] := \{1,2,\ldots,k\}$.
+We will also consider patterns on chains within partially ordered sets in terms of their representation as patterns from the canonically totally ordered set $[k] := \{1,2,\ldots,k\}$.
 As usual, $S_k$ denotes the set of permutations on $[k]$.